tducasse/website/posts/js-db.md

 title: js-db
 tags: ["post"]
 date: 2020-10-25
-description: "A very minimal JavaScript in memory database"
+excerpt: "A very minimal JavaScript in memory database"
 ---

 # Or how to keep server-side state without an actual DB...